SOMERSET BEEKEEPERS' ASSOCIATION

 Take some photos and/or capture a specimen and send them to the NNSS for identification; if the sighting is positive, the NNSS will trigger further investigations by our bee inspectors.

 SBKA's Asian Hornet Action Team (AHAT) is led by Lynne Ingram.
-Our AHAT is county-wide comprising of at least one member from each Division.
+Our AHAT is county-wide comprising of at least one member from each Branch.
 The full list is below.

 Fera Science has released the following education/training videos: